 What about over 50s life insurance?

-Over 50s life insurance normally pays out a lump sum when you pass away.
+Over 50s life insurance normally pays out a lump sum when you die.
 This can be given to a loved one as a gift.
-Or it could be used to help with financial commitments such as funeral costs or outstanding bills.
+Or it could be used to help with financial commitments like funeral costs or outstanding bills.

 One of the main benefits of over 50s life insurance is that you’re guaranteed to be accepted, regardless of your lifestyle or medical history.
 But you’ll have to pay into the policy for a minimum amount of time, for it to pay out.